AmasaDelano/dw-srd-offline/src/markdown/06_07_Thief.md

 - You create an advantage, +1 forward to you or an ally acting on it
 - Reduce their armor by 1 until they repair it

+---

+Reducing armor until they repair it means that they lose armor until they do something that compensates for your damage.
+If you’re fighting an armored knight that might mean a fresh suit of armor, but for a thick-hided ogre it’s until they’ve had time to heal up \(or protect the wound you left\).

 ### Flexible Morals

 When someone tries to detect your alignment you can tell them any alignment you like.